micro-manager/pycro-manager/docs/source/applications.rst

 :doc:`application_notebooks/Denoising acquired images using deep learning`
 	 This tutorial demonstrates how to train a deep learning model for image denoising using data aquired by Pycro-Manager.
 This training is performed on Google Colab, which provides free usage of GPUs in the cloud, so no specialized hardware is required to implement it.
 The trained model will then be used to denoise images in real time using a Pycro-Manager image processor.

+:doc:`application_notebooks/Single_shot_autofocus_pycromanager`
+	This notebook shows how to use Pycro-Manager/Micro-Magellan to implement machine learning-powered, image-based autofocus.
+It shows how to set up and use Micro-Magellan to collect training data, and how to use an acquisition hook to apply focus corrections during an experiment.

 :doc:`application_notebooks/pycro_manager_tie_demo`
 	This example shows how to compute 2D quantitative phase images from collected focal stacks, without the need for specialized optics, using computational imaging.
 Specifically, we will solve and inverse problem based on the `Transport of Intensity Equation (TIE) <https://en.wikipedia.org/wiki/Transport-of-intensity_equation>`_.
 The inverse problem is implemented in an image processor, to enable on-the-fly quantitative phase imaging during acquisition.